-In May 2021, the Parent and Stifel entered into an unsecured revolving credit facility agreement (the "Credit Facility").
-The Credit Facility has a maturity date of May 2026 and the lenders include a number of financial institutions.
-This committed unsecured borrowing facility provides for maximum borrowings of up to \$500.0 million, with a sublimit of \$200.0 million for the Parent.
-Stifel may borrow up to \$500.0 million under the Credit Facility, depending on the amount of outstanding borrowings of the Parent.
-The interest rates on borrowings under the Credit Facility are variable and based on LIBOR, as adjusted.
-There were no borrowings outstanding on the Credit Facility as of December 31, 2021.
+The Credit Agreement has a maturity date of September 27, 2028, and provides for a committed unsecured borrowing facility for maximum aggregate borrowings of up to \$750.0 million, depending on the amount of outstanding borrowings of the Borrowers from time to time during the duration of the Credit Agreement.
+The interest rates on borrowings under the Credit Agreement are variable and based on the Secured Overnight Financing Rate.
+There were no borrowings outstanding on the Credit Facility as of December 31, 2023.

-In July 2021, the Parent and Stifel entered into a committed, secured Credit Agreement (the "Agreement") with Stifel Bank & Trust, a wholly owned subsidiary of the Parent.
+In July 2021, the Parent and Stifel entered into a committed, secured Credit Agreement (the "Agreement") with Stifel Bank & Trust, an affiliate.
 Under the terms of the Agreement, Stifel Bank & Trust provides our company and the Parent with a \$150.0 million revolving credit facility.
-The Agreement expires in July 2022.
+The Agreement expires in July 2024.
 The borrowings are collateralized by company-owned securities and receivables.
-The interest rates on borrowings under the Agreement are variable and based on LIBOR, as adjusted.
-There were no borrowings outstanding on the Agreement as of December 31, 2021.
+The interest rates on borrowings under the Agreement are variable and based on the Secured Overnight Financing Rate.
+There were no borrowings outstanding on the Agreement as of December 31, 2023.